 And so that is how this recipe was born.
 This beer battered fish made me fondly reminisce of lazy summer holidays spent in Australia – places like Margaret River or Rottnest Island.
 I could just picture myself enjoying a pub lunch in the sunshine with a casual drink or two.
 Okay … enough of the daydreaming!

 After creating this unique recipe, I know it will become a staple in our household, and I hope I can inspire you to try it yourself.

 Disclosure: This is a partnered post

 Empress Pale Ale

 The Empress Pale Ale is a light, well-balanced beer with a floral and malty aroma.
 Its a really refreshing and easy drinking beer, due to the gentle carbonation which cleanses the palate, followed by smooth citrus notes and a hoppy finish.
-This premium craft British Pale Ale pairs perfectly with Indian and pan Asian cuisines – think rich sauces and spice!
+This premium craft beer pairs perfectly with Indian and pan Asian cuisines – think rich sauces and spice!
 And it also works incredibly well in this beer battered fish recipe.

 How To Make Beer Battered Fish & Sweet Potato Fries Recipe

 - 2 Cod Fillets, or an alternative skinless and boneless white fish